edsoncelio/loki/docs/sources/send-data/promtail/logrotation/_index.md

 However, (1) has a serious problem when considering the `tailer`.
 There is a race between truncating the file and the `tailer` finishing reading that log file.
 Meaning, there is a high chance of the log rotation mechanism truncating the file `error.log` before the `tailer` reads everything from it.

 This is where Rename and Create(2) can help.
 Here, when the log file `error.log` is renamed to `error.log.1`, the `tailer` still holds the file descriptor of `error.log.1`.
 Therefore, it can continue reading the log file until it is completed.
 But that comes with the tradeoff: with (2), you have to signal the `appender` to reopen `error.log` (and `appender` should be able to reopen it).
 Otherwise, it would keep writing to `error.log.1` as the file descriptor won't change.
-The good news is that most of the popular `appender` solutions (for example, Syslog, Kubelet, Docker log driver) support reopening log files when they are renamed.
+The good news is that most of the popular `appender` solutions (for example, Syslog, `kubelet`, Docker log driver) support reopening log files when they are renamed.

 We recommend Rename and Create(2) as that is the method which works well with Promtail (or any similar log scraping agent) without any data loss.
 Now let's understand exactly how we configure log rotation in different platforms.